SonuMucesh/NHK-Live-Stream-Recorder/README.md

 # NHK Live Stream Recorder

 The NHK Live Stream Recorder is a Python script that allows you to download videos from a live stream based on a configured schedule.
-It retrieves program information from the NHK World and uses FFmpeg to download the videos.
+It retrieves program information NHK World and uses FFmpeg to download the videos.

 ## Getting Started